-The Hartford and NEXT lead general liability insurance options in Missouri, both delivering affordable rates and reliable service.
+The Hartford and NEXT are the best general liability insurance options in Missouri, both delivering affordable rates and reliable service.
 Nationwide is also a solid choice, with its strong customer service.

 General Liability Insurance in Missouri